Thank you to our Poster Presenters for sharing their research and ideas!

 Smart Eyewear- Based Authentication for People with Upper Extremity Impairment

 In this project, Worcester Polytechnic Institute is partnering with TechACCESS of Rhode Island to collect head movement data using a Google Glass (though this technology is not specific to Google Glass) from several people with various forms of upper extremity impairment.
 During the enrollment phase, the users are expected to put on the Google Glass and sit still for five two-minute session (As this is a cutting edge area of research the enrollment time is quite long.
 Future improvements will bring this down substantially.).
 The head movement data collected during the enrollment phase is processed to extract a ballistocardiogram (BCG) signal, which is a representation of the user’s heart rhythm.
 This BCG signal is then processed using a deep-learning-based artificial intelligence (AI) algorithm, which identifies the unique properties of the user.
-Once a user is enrolled, they can subsequently be identified within a few seconds of putting Glass.
+Once a user is enrolled, they can subsequently be identified within a few seconds of putting on Google Glass.

 Future Assistive Technology Practitioners: The Interprofessional Team

 NEIT developed a degree program with a focused study in Assistive Technology including 5 AT content specific courses.
 The culminating project brings students together in interdisciplinary teams to explore new technologies students develop, which could impact the quality of life of people with disabilities across the lifespan.
-This workshop will expose participants to the structure of learning provided to the students in the degree program, with a focus on the culminating Capstone Course.
+This poster presentation will expose participants to the structure of learning provided to the students in the degree program, with a focus on the culminating Capstone Course.
 It will allow participants to examine the program of study, discuss the capstone course components, and then critique the products and final presentations completed by the inaugural group of students.

 Debra Adams, DPT & Meghan Broz, MS, CCC-SLP, ATP